golemfactory/yagna-docs/yajsapi/hig-level/web.md

 ## Getting logs

 The TaskExecutor offers a logger parameter as optional.
-To accomplish this, you need to implement the Logger interface.
+To accomplish this, you need to implement the 'Logger' (todo: link to reference) interface.
 To capture logging messages in our script for display purposes, we will develop a unique `logger` and create the `appendLog` function to add applicable records to the log storage area.
 ```html
 <script>
     function appendLog(msg, level = 'info') {